BNS Nabajatra

-BNS Nabajatra is a Type 035G (Ming class) diesel electric submarine of the Bangladesh Navy.
+BNS Nobojatra is a Type 035G (Ming class) diesel electric submarine of the Bangladesh Navy.
 She is one of the first two submarines of the Bangladesh Navy.

 Description

 Nabajatra uses Chinese H/SQ2-262C active sonar (improved Pike Jaw MG-100 sonar), a Chinese copy of the French DUUX-5 passive sonar, integrated by an ES5F integrated sonar system.
 The boat uses MRK-50 Topol (Snoop Tray) surface search radar, a Magnavox satellite navigation system for communications, with a Type 921A electronics warfare suite.